 The dominant feature of life in the US borderlands is one of a growing and pervasive presence of law enforcement.
 That presence increasingly takes on aspects that are felt and experienced by many as being all too much like martial law.

-This is the harrowing story of a community fighting the struggle against America’s notorious Sheriff Joe Arpaio.
-These are people seldom seen in the media and who have been working for justice to end Arpaio’s human rights abuses.
-As the Sheriff continues to distract media attention through his jail tents, chain gangs, and crusade against undocumented workers, this documentary highlights the community that has been targeted by Arpaio and his deputies in Phoenix.
-Stories of abuses through racially profiling, beatings and killings in jail, and arrests for opposition against the Sheriff are retold by this community under threat.
-Under Arpaio tells the account of the people taking a stand and organizing for dignity and justice in Arizona by standing up against the self proclaimed “toughest Sheriff.”
-Watch Video…
+This documentary interview with Jason Aragon is the harrowing story of a community’s fight against Arpaio during his time in office.
+These were people seldom seen in the media that had been working for justice and to end Arpaio’s human rights abuses.
+Stories of abuses through racially profiling, beatings and killings in jail, and arrests for opposition against the Sheriff were retold by this community under threat.
+Under Arpaio tells the account of the people taking a stand and organizing for dignity and justice in Arizona by standing up against the self-proclaimed “toughest Sheriff.”

 Sometimes “the story” can seem so complicated, especially to the misinformed American public.
 Often colonial contexts are made to look like impenetrable conundrums too hard to fix.
 However, these so-called complications are actually cover-ups meant to hide vast networks of crimes and human rights abuses.